 9. Tour the monuments at night

-There is no way better to tour the monuments than at night.
+There is no better way to tour the monuments than at night.
 If your children aren’t too tired, find a place to park and walk!

 The Lincoln Memorial is breathtaking at night, overlooking the Reflecting Pool that illuminates the Washington Monument.
 It was one of our favorite memories, including the kids!